harshchandwani/medium/README.md

 - Routing in Frontend
 - Developed Signin and Signup Pages
 - Connection to Backend via Axios
+- Making the data available via bulk
+- Dashboard ready for use

 ## Why is Prisma Accelerate used?